jazzy-github222/Historic_Employee_Analysis/README.md

-# Pewlett Hackard Historic Employee Trends
+# Data Discovery: Pewlett Hackard's Retro Journey ⏪

+## Introduction 👩‍💻
+Hey there, my name is Jazzy the Creator of this Code.
+Welcome to my project with Pewlett Hackard

+##